Supervision and Support of Foster Carers

 - If the carer is not at home, what arrangements have been made for the care of the child.

-If the foster carers are not at home but the child is present and being looked after by someone else, the social worker should check the identity of that person but should not continue with the visit.
+If the foster carers are not at home but the child is present and being cared for by someone else, the Supervising Social Worker should check the identity of that person but should not continue with the visit.